sudo-Enayat/Campus-Assistant/README.md

   The system automatically supports any language that Gemma can understand.
 No additional configuration needed.

-  Just add new LLMs to model folder and get all the languages it can understand without additional setup
+  Just add new LLMs to model folder and get all the languages it can understand without additional setup.

 Performance Optimization